omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ## Terminology

-A quick guide to the terms used to describe the aspects of a faceted browse page:
+A guide to the terms used to describe the aspects of a Faceted Browse page:

 - Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
 You can use a query to narrow the resources, or leave it blank to show all of that resource type.
 - Facet: an aspect of a resource - usually part of the metadata - which becomes a way to filter the resources in the category.
 Faceted browsing works best when you have some controlled vocabularies in your metadata values, or when unique values can be sorted into buckets (such as dates browsed by century).